-Searching for letter sounds and beginning sounds worksheets?
+Searching for beginning sounds worksheets?
 You won't find those here.
-Transform your learning from home from pulling teeth to learning through play.
-My goal in creating Forward with Fun is all about using play to create hands on learning experiences.
+My goal in creating Forward with Fun is all about using play to create unique and memorable learning.
 Kids are more likely to engage and remember new skills when they are actively participating in experience, especially if it's a game!
+That's the secret to getting kids to LOVE learning!

 *As an Amazon affiliate, I may get a small commission for purchases made through links in this post.

-Here is an example from our letter sounds play.
+Here is an example from our beginning sounds STOMP game.

 Me: What's this?
 A hammer.
 What sound do you hear at the beginning of the word hammer?